Ms3pro/TJA1050/README.md

 ## Note on using different TFT

 The GUI part of this project is driven solely by Bodmer's TFT_eSPI library.
-A pre-configured version of the library is included to mitigate configuration process if you have already chosen the same display.
+A pre-configured `User_Setup.h` for the library is included to mitigate configuration process if you have already chosen the same display.

 If you are using a different TFT display than the one in this project, make sure it is on the list of compatible drivers, found under `/libraries/TFT_eSPI/TFT_Drivers` or it may not display properly.